 You can also open the bottle/can and leave it open so that the carbonation reduces naturally.

-One of the reasons that kombucha/water kefir has so little alcohol compared to beer or wine is that the bacteria present in kombucha/water kefir convert some of the alcohol to beneficial acids like acetic acid, lactic acid (water kefir), gluconic acid and glucaronic acid.
+One of the reasons that kombucha/water kefir has so little alcohol compared to beer or wine is that the bacteria present in kombucha/water kefir convert (eat) some of the alcohol and magically transform it into beneficial acids like acetic acid, lactic acid (water kefir), gluconic acid and glucaronic acid which aid digestion.

 If you are avoiding alcohol due to pregnancy, allergies, sensitivities, or religious beliefs, you should not drink kombucha/water kefir.